 - Have a plan in place to contact your family back home so relationships stay strong.

-- Don’t deploy if there are stressful activities or decisions in your life that need dealt with.
+- Don’t deploy if you are dealing with unresolved stressful activities or decisions in your life.

 Here are some common questions we get about Rapid Response Team chaplaincy: